-As a front-end developer, you can integrate with Bloomreach Content such that your SPA can consume content and configuration stored in and managed through Bloomreach Content, from the Delivery API.
-You can also integrate your SPA with the page editing capabilities of Bloomreach Content's Experience manager, such that a Site Editor can control the content and structure of the page(s) driven by the SPA without a need for a front-end developer to deploy a new version of the SPA.
+As a front-end developer, you can integrate with Bloomreach Headless Experience Manager such that your SPA can consume content and configuration stored in and managed through Bloomreach Headless Experience Manager, from the Delivery API.
+You can also integrate your SPA with the page editing capabilities of the Experience manager app, such that a Site Editor can control the content and structure of the page(s) driven by the SPA without a need for a front-end developer to deploy a new version of the SPA.

-In order to successfully implement an integration of an SPA with Bloomreach Content, a front-end developer needs to understand the involved concepts:
+In order to successfully implement an integration of an SPA with Bloomreach Headless Experience Manager, a front-end developer needs to understand the involved concepts:

-In Bloomreach Content, a page is represented by the mapping of the page's URL to a hierarchy / tree of components.
+In Bloomreach Headless Experience Manager, a page is represented by the mapping of the page's URL to a hierarchy / tree of components.
 Each component covers a part of a page.
 Components can be nested and may have multiple children.

 There are 3 types of components:

 - Container components: these components contain a list of editable container items (child components).
-The order of the children of a container matters, and it can be edited in the Experience manager.
+The order of the children of a container matters, and it can be edited in the Experience manager app.
 Containers have a type attribute, which helps wrapping the children of the container appropriately.

-Apart from above components, the structural representation of a page can also contain menus (editable through the Experience manager) and documents (editable in the Experience manager or in the Content application).
+Apart from above components, the structural representation of a page can also contain menus (editable through the Experience manager app) and documents (editable in the Experience manager app or in the Content app).

 Each container item has a type attribute which must be recognized/interpreted by the SPA, such that the SPA can render the container item based on the provided parameters.

-The page structure, along with the referenced menus and documents, is stored inside Bloomreach Content, managed through the Experience manager or Content application, and exposed to the SPA through the Delivery API's Pages endpoint.
+The page structure, along with the referenced menus and documents, is stored inside Bloomreach Headless Experience Manager, managed through the Experience manager app or Content app, and exposed to the SPA through the Delivery API's Pages endpoint.

 The editing integration between the SPA and the Experience manager requires the SPA to be served to the browser (an iframe inside the Experience manager) over the same host as the Experience manager itself, the CMS host.
 Typically, the SPA is not hosted on the CMS host, but on some other SPA host.
 Therefore, the Experience manager delegates page rendering requests to the external SPA host, the URL of which is configured in the virtual host configuration.